 It should also give you a pretty good indication why talented individuals who use and apply the actionable information provided in the Killer Stand-up Online Course don’t usually have to wait for many months or years to start killing on stage.

-And the faster a comedian can start killing audiences with their stand-up comedy act, the faster they can gain momentum in their stand-up comedy endeavors.
+And the faster a comedian can start killing audiences (getting big laughs) with their stand-up comedy act, the faster they can gain momentum in their stand-up comedy endeavors.